andygbannister/qurantools/readme.md

 ### qt.ini Configuration

 Most of the config for Quran Tools is controlled by `library/config.php` which reads config variables from a file called `qt.ini`.
-It lives in the server root (but definitely not `/app` - so that it can not accidentaly be displayed to users).
+It lives in the server root (but definitely not `/app` - so that it can not accidentally be displayed to users).

 You will need to create a copy of `qt.ini` from `qt.ini.example` in the repo, and ensure that `qt.ini` is ignored in .gitignore as it contains sensitive credentials - all of which you should now know if you followed the above steps.